rust-lang/rfcs/text/0000-const-ub.md

 * Producing an invalid value (but not using it in one of the ways defined above).
 * Any [other UB][UB] not listed here.

+In rustc, none of this UB will be detected for now.
+However, code causing any kind of UB is still considered buggy and not subject to stability guarantees.
+Hence, rustc may start detecting more UB in the future.

 All of this UB has in common that there is an "obvious" way to continue evaluation even though the program has caused UB: we can just access the underlying memory despite alignment and/or aliasing rules being violated, and we can just ignore the existence of an invalid value as long as it is not used in some arithmetic, logical or control-flow operation.
 There is no guarantee that CTFE detects such UB: evaluation may either fail with an error, or continue with the "obvious" result.